HSAFoundation/CLOC/INSTALL.md

 Cloc Install Instructions
 ===============================

-These instructions are for CLOC 1.2.3 (Sept 2016 Update).
+These instructions are for CLOC 1.3.1 (Nov 2016 Update).
 CLOC now installs from the ROCM apt server.
 Please remove old packages that you installed with dpkg -i before using the new apt server.
 These include amdcloc, libamdgcn, amdllvm, amdllvmbin, hlc, libhsakmt, hsa-runtime-dev, and hcc.
 Use the "dpkg -P" command to remove these packages.

 This set of instructions can be used to install a comprehensive HSA software stack and the Cloc utility for Ubuntu.
 In addition to Linux, you must have an HSA compatible system such as a Kaveri processor, a Carrizo processor, or a fiji card.
 There are four steps to this process: